Board of Trustees

-A partner (and until January 2012 Chair) of Advent International, a global private equity fund, where he has worked since 1993.
+A former partner and European Chairman of Advent International, a global private equity firm, where he worked between 1993 and 2013.
 Previously he had consulting and board roles at McKinsey & Co Inc and Central Sheerwood Plc amongst others.
 He is Chairman of the City of London Sinfonia and chairs the Advisory Board of the New College of Humanities.
 He teaches at INSEAD and is an Honorary Fellow of Trinity College Oxford.

 - Appointed 25th June 2012